You Almost Passed the CMA Exam – What Next?

 There are three performance ratings: Satisfactory, Marginal, and Unsatisfactory.

 Use these to identify which areas were your weak points on the exam.
-The areas of “marginal” performance are the low-hanging fruit that you can you use to boost your score over the minimum 360 in the next go-round.
+The areas of “marginal” performance are the low-hanging fruit that you can use to boost your score over the minimum 360 in the next go-round.

-Develop A New Study Plan
+Develop a New Study Plan

-You may also want to work on your time management skills to ensure you have plenty of time left after the Multiple-Choice Question section to focus on producing the best essay possible.
+You may also want to work on your time management skills to ensure you have plenty of time left after the multiple-choice question section to focus on producing the best essay possible.

 Learn From Your Mistakes